JamitLabs/BestPractices/README.md

 **NEW ARTICLE RULES**

 - A new article must be created within at topic folder
+- A new article must use `00:00:00` as the specified time (otherwise, the article may not appear in the list).
+Only the date is relevant.
 - A new article is named using the structure `<ARTICLE_ID> <ARTICLE_NAME>.<LANGUAGE_CODE>.md`
 - An `<ARTICLE_ID>` is a four digit number starting at `0100` for the first article within a topic
 - A new article that is appended at the end of the current articles increases the highest id by 100